 Cornwall Partnership NHS Foundation Trust is the data controller for the personal data we hold and process about you.

-The data protection officer is Umar Sabat.
+The data protection officer is Gina Matthews.

 For independent advice about data protection, privacy and data sharing issues, you can contact the independent Information Commissioner's Office.